 |Sibelius Academy of the University of the Arts

-Undergraduate students currently enrolled at USC Thornton are eligible to apply for participation in the exchange program, if they will still be an undergraduate Thornton student during the 2018-2019 academic year.
+Undergraduate students currently enrolled at USC Thornton are eligible to apply for participation in the exchange program, if they will still be an undergraduate Thornton student during the coming academic year.

 Students register and pay the standard tuition at USC Thornton during the semester of exchange.
 Students are responsible for making all necessary arrangements and paying all necessary costs associated with: